 Each of the films feature an atmospheric and textural soundtrack score, recorded with traditional folk instruments, woodwind and analogue synths, composed by Otis Jordan (Rare Frequencies and Genetic Sequences) and Otis Jordan & Lord Mongo (The Entangled Forest).

-Presented with the films are a series of new works by the artist, including mushroom spore prints presented as a family tree, archival botanical drawings, ephemera related to sphagnum moss and peat extraction, a greenhouse covered in electron microscope images of mycelium, and a living micro habitat of native peatbog mosses and plants.
+Presented with the films are a series of new works by the artist, including mushroom spore prints presented as a family tree (Kin Recognition), archival botanical drawings, a greenhouse displaying electron microscope images of mycelium (Earth House Hold), and a living micro habitat of native peatbog mosses and plants (The Mossarium).